Create, view, modify, and delete access points in the NAS console.

 Secondary User Group Information (Optional)

-Specify the ID of the secondary POSIX user group that uses this access point and performs all operations on the file system.
+Specify the ID of the secondary POSIX user group that uses the access point and performs all operations on the file system.

-It takes about 10 minutes to create an access point.
-After the access point is created, you can view the status, domain name, file system, root directory, and POSIX user of the access point on the Access Point page.
-When the access point is in the Running state, you can use the access point to mount a NAS file system.
+Creating an access point takes about 10 minutes.
+After creation, view the status, domain name, file system, root directory, and POSIX user on the Access Point page.
+When the access point is in the Running state, use it to mount a NAS file system.
 For more information, see Use an access point to access a file system on Linux.

 (Optional) Configure a policy for the access point

-Policies for access points are custom Resource Access Management (RAM) policies provided by Alibaba Cloud NAS for access point clients.
-You can grant the mount, read, and write permissions on a file system to different RAM users or RAM roles within the same Alibaba Cloud account.
-You can also configure the permission to access a file system as a root user for an access point.
-This meets your fine-grained permission requirements and implements flexible permission management.
+Access point policies are custom RAM policies for access point clients.
+Grant mount, read, and write permissions on a file system to different RAM users or roles within the same Alibaba Cloud account.
+Configure root user access permissions for fine-grained permission control.

 Authentication description